DmytroMitin/dotty-patched/README.md

 https://github.com/DmytroMitin/dotty-patched/commit/fdf010ca4901b22961f3ae1cb3459b5fa194652e

 ## Dotty-patched and multi-staging in Scala 3 macros
-`staging.run` [evaluates](https://docs.scala-lang.org/scala3/reference/metaprogramming/staging.html) a typed tree into a value (this seems similar to `context.eval`/`toolbox.eval` evaluating an untyped tree in Scala 2).
+`staging.run` [evaluates](https://docs.scala-lang.org/scala3/reference/metaprogramming/staging.html) a typed tree (an `Expr`) into a value (this seems similar to `context.eval`/`toolbox.eval` evaluating an untyped tree in Scala 2).
 This functionality exists in Scala 3/Dotty but blocked in macros (because of the [phase consistency principle](https://docs.scala-lang.org/scala3/reference/metaprogramming/macros.html#the-phase-consistency-principle)).
 To unblock, a code expanding macros should be compiled with the compiler patched.
 Macros themselves can be compiled with the standard compiler.
 Staging dependency didn't have to be patched so far.
 ```scala
 scalaVersion := "3.2.1" // 3.2.0, 3.1.3, ...
 libraryDependencies += scalaOrganization.value %% "scala3-staging" % scalaVersion.value